We work in an age where it’s possible to “solve” nearly every business problem with technology.

 Putting new technology in place isn’t going to resolve your business issues if it’s not supported by robust processes that have been adopted by the people in your business.

-Renewals will still be missed for example, if people aren’t capturing renewal dates into your chosen solution along with notice periods, and then setting the appropriate triggers to make sure that people are notificed at the right times.
+Renewals will still be missed for example, if people aren’t capturing renewal dates into your chosen solution along with notice periods, and then setting the appropriate triggers to make sure that people are notified at the right times.

 Knitting these three elements together is how true value is gained from new technology.